Theo-Panella/BastionHost_Project/README.md

 ## 🔧 Starting ##
+- We will start by doing all the configuration of VPC_1, and after it, we create the VPC_2 and configurate for communication
 - Create Two diferents VPCs (VPC_1 and VPC_2 both with diferents CIDR);
   - VPC_1:
     - Create Three Subnets: SubNet_A, SubNet_B, SubNet_C